tgfrerer/island/modules/le_tracy/README.md

 	add_compile_definitions( TRACY_ENABLE )

-To enable passing log messages to tracy, add LE_TRACY_ENABLE_LOG(-1) to where you initialize your main app.
+To enable passing log messages to Tracy, add the single statement:
+`LE_TRACY_ENABLE_LOG(-1)` to where you initialize your main app (this is most likely your `app::initialize()` method).

-Every module which uses tracy must load the tracy library, you must do this via an explicit library load, by adding
+Every module which uses Tracy must load the tracy library; you must do this via an explicit library load, by adding

-	#ifdef LE_LOAD_TRACING_LIBRARY
  	LE_LOAD_TRACING_LIBRARY
-	#endif

-To where you initialize this module's api pointers in its cpp file.
+to where you initialize the module's api pointers in its cpp file.
+In case Tracy is not used this statement melts away to a no-op.

 ----------------------------------------------------------------------
 # TRACY PROFILER